Podolica

-The Podolica is a breed of domestic cattle from southern Italy.
+The Podolica is an Italian breed of domestic cattle.
 It belongs to the Podolic group of grey cattle.
-It is raised in the regions of Abruzzo, Basilicata, Calabria, Campania, Molise and Puglia.
-It was formerly distributed throughout most of mainland Italy and as far as Istria, now part of Croatia, and where it is now regarded as a separate breed, the Istrian or Boškarin.
-The Podolica was in the past bred principally as a draught animal; with the mechanisation of agriculture following the Second World War demand for draught oxen disappeared, and the Podolica is now raised for meat and, to a lesser extent, for milk.
+It is raised in the southern Italian regions of Abruzzo, Basilicata, Calabria, Campania, Molise and Puglia.
+It was formerly distributed throughout most of mainland Italy and as far as Istria, Croatia, and where it is now regarded as a separate breed, the Istrian or Boškarin.
+The Podolica was in the past bred principally as a draught animal; with the mechanisation of agriculture following the Second World War, demand for draught oxen disappeared, and the Podolica is now raised for meat and – to a lesser extent – for milk.

 History

 The origins of the Podolica breed are not known.
 As with other European grey cattle, it has been suggested that it derives from cattle of the Podolian (Ukrainian) steppes of eastern Europe, possibly brought to Italy by invading Goths in the fifth century AD or by the Lombard king Agilulf in the sixth century.
 This hypothesis is based on the zoological theories of the nineteenth century, going back to the Bos taurus podolicus of Johann Andreas Wagner.
 It is not supported by modern genetic, zoological or archaeological research.